 How AWS Extensions Save You Money

 Many of our customers are gathering AWS metrics in the AppD platform.
-Of course, collecting these metrics requires the use of Amazon API calls, which can get expensive.
+Collecting these metrics requires the use of Amazon API calls, which can get expensive when used excessively.
 As reported by AWS Insider.net, a recent study by migration analytics firm TSO Logic found that most organizations are overpaying for cloud services, and that 35% of an average company’s cloud computing bill is wasted cost.

 AWS regularly releases new products, all of which use CloudWatch APIs.
 The good news is that AppDynamics offers a special extension that monitors products using those APIs.
-By helping you collect only the metrics you need, AppD can lower your AWS bill.
+By helping you collect only the metrics you need, AppD can help you manage your AWS bill.

 CloudWatch monitoring has two levels of pricing: Basic and Detailed.
 In Basic monitoring, metrics are updated in five-minute intervals; in Detailed, metrics are updated every minute.

 Let’s say you have an EC2 instance that returns seven metrics, and you want to monitor all EC2 instances from one AWS region.
 To do so, you install the EC2 Monitoring Extension on your machine agent, and add your access key and secret key to the config.yml file.
 Then add the AWS region you’d like to monitor.

 The extension makes a call to AWS to get the list of instances for each region listed in the config file, as well as the metrics associated with them.
 To get a metric value, AppDynamics calls CloudWatch to get the value associated with each instance.

 Simply put, API calls add up in a hurry.
 Let’s look at an example:

 1 list call + 7 metrics x 1 every minute = 8 calls

 x 24 hours/day = 11,520 calls